Ronald T. Burr: Early life

-In 1983, Burr landed a position at Vault Corporation, an early pioneer in the software industry and creators of the Prolok Disk (US patent 4,785,361).
+In 1983, Burr landed a position at Vault Corporation, an early pioneer in the software industry and creators of the Prolok Disk.
 Burr eventually became Vice President of Software Development.

 Career

 In 1989, Burr was recruited as a senior technology consultant for IBM's OS/2.
 In 1992, Burr co-founded Impact Software, with Stacy Haitsuka, Harold McKenzie and Marwan Zebian, an international IT consulting firm.
 In 1998 they sold Impact Software to another IT Consulting firm.